What is Mental Health First Aid?

 Members of our team are active practicing mental health specialists.
 We are skilled at bringing mental health information to life through sharing of knowledge, expertise, experience and contact-based education.
 We offer 1-4 hour workshops and seminars aimed at increasing awareness and reducing stigma around mental health, increasing resilience and coping skills, and understanding of mental health and illness.

-Our workshop topics include:
+Some of our workshop topics include:

 1. What is Mental Health and how does Mental Health affect you and your team?